-The RMOW currently prohibits the retail sale of cannabis through our Zoning Bylaw.
-We are developing a comprehensive policy framework update based on Official Community Plan (OCP) goals, objectives and policies to provide regulatory direction, guide the review of applications, and consistency in decision-making to permit cannabis retail establishments in Whistler.
+During the winter and spring, consultation with industry, key stakeholders, and the community helped to identify community goals and priorities for cannabis retail implementation, and the proposed regulatory scheme.
+The RMOW is now bringing forward a comprehensive policy based on Official Community Plan (OCP) goals, objectives and policies to provide regulatory direction, guide the review of applications, and consistency in decision-making to permit cannabis retail establishments in Whistler.

 The Federal Cannabis Act became law in October 2018, establishing a legal framework for controlling the lawful production, distribution, sale, and possession of cannabis in Canada.